Key dates in the Conservative leadership contest | ITV News

 Key dates in the Conservative leadership contest

-– Wednesday July 13: First ballot.
-Any candidate who fails to get at least 30 votes is expected to drop out.

-The previous Tory leadership contest in 2019, which had 10 candidates, saw a first ballot threshold of just 17 votes required, with the greater number this time around perhaps reflecting a desire to more quickly whittle down contenders.
+– Sunday July 17: Second debate.
+ITV will host a televised debate at 7pm.

-– Thursday July 14: Second ballot.
-A second ballot will follow on Thursday with further ballots to be held next week until the list of candidates is reduced to a final two – who will then go forward into a postal ballot of party members.
+– Monday July 18: Third round of voting.
+The ballot on Monday and subsequent rounds on the following days will eliminate the contender with the fewest votes until only two remain – who will then go forward into a postal ballot of party members.

-Bob Blackman, joint-executive secretary of the 1922 Committee, said the aim was to have the contest down to a final two before the start of MPs’ summer holidays.
+Bob Blackman, joint executive secretary of the 1922 Committee, said the aim was to have the contest down to a final two by Thursday, before the start of MPs’ summer holidays.

 He told Sky News: “We’ve got to slim down the list of candidates pretty quickly to two.